Likhithlpu/breakout-game/README.md

-# breakout-game
+# Breakout_pygame
-Breakout is an arcade video game
+Classic Game of Breakout made with pygame framework in python